Nosimaj/Nosimaj-GPT/README.md

 ## Personal Note

-Anyone can code this with Copilot or other AI tools, I took used GPT to learn and develop this code.
+Anyone can code this with Copilot or other AI tools, I used GPT to learn and develop this code.
 This journey has allowed me to explore and create better experiences for tools like Copilot.

 ## Make Your Own